-[Comment to Article 3.2.1: For example, the BIU may establish an anti-doping rule violation under Article 2.2 (Use of a Prohibited Substance or Prohibited Method) based on the Athlete's admissions, the credible testimony of third persons, reliable documentary evidence, reliable analytical data from either an A or B Sample as provided in the comments to Article 2.2, or conclusions drawn from the profile of a series of the Athlete's blood or urine Samples.]
+[Comment to Article 3.2.1: For example, the BIU may establish an anti-doping rule violation under Article 2.2 (Use of a Prohibited Substance or Prohibited Method) based on the Athlete's admissions, the credible testimony of third Persons, reliable documentary evidence, reliable analytical data from either an A or B Sample as provided in the comments to Article 2.2, or conclusions drawn from the profile of a series of the Athlete's blood or urine Samples, such as data from the Athlete's Biological Passport.]

-3.2.2 Analytical methods or decision limits approved by WADA after consultation within the relevant scientific community and which have been the subject of peer review are presumed to be scientifically valid.
-Any Athlete or other Person seeking to rebut this presumption of scientific validity will, as a condition precedent to any such challenge, first notify WADA of the challenge and the basis of the challenge.
-CAS on its own initiative may also inform WADA of any such challenge.
-At WADA's request, the CAS panel will appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge.
-Within 10 days of WADA's receipt of such notice, and WADA's receipt of the CAS file, WADA will also have the right to intervene as a party, appear amicus curiae, or otherwise provide evidence in such proceeding.
+3.2.2 Analytical methods or Decision Limits that have been approved by WADA after consultation within the relevant scientific community or that have been the subject of peer review are presumed to be scientifically valid.
+Any Athlete or other Person seeking to challenge whether the conditions for such presumption have been met or to rebut this presumption of scientific validity will, as a condition precedent to any such challenge, first notify WADA of the challenge and the basis of the challenge.
+The initial hearing body, appellate body or CAS may also (on its own initiative) inform WADA of any such challenge.
+Within ten days of WADA's receipt of such notice and the case file related to such challenge, WADA will also have the right to intervene as a party, appear as amicus curiae or otherwise provide evidence in such proceeding.
+In cases before CAS, at WADA's request, the CAS panel will appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge.